diana-md/Data-Analytics-Bootcamp-Projects/08.Flask-and-SQLAlchemy/README.md

 In this project I used Python SQLAlchemy to analyze and perform data exploration of a .sqlite file containing climate data in Hawaii Islands and I created a Flask API to return the findings.

-SQLAlchemy was used to connet to the .sqlite file and to repflect the tables in the database into Python classes.
+SQLAlchemy was used to connet to the .sqlite file and to reflect the tables in the database into Python classes.

 ##### Precipitation Analysis
 In order to perform Precipitation Analysis, the following steps were taken: